USS Tadpole Electric Power Assisted Trike

 Material - All the parts of the handlebar mount are from an old bike apart from a small ring turned up on a lathe to hold the rear bearing race.
 The handlebar clamp was cut from a bike steering neck and the handlebars themselves are several cycle handlebars welded together.

 Chain guides are inline skate wheels - I hope they're tough enough as I haven't used this before, preferring to use skate wheels but these do look thinner and neater.
-The plastic lower chain tube holder (made from a household cutting board) is about the lowest283k part of the machine - so much so that it does touch some speed bumps but is necessary as the when the chain is under least tension it slightly touches the handlebars.
+The plastic lower chain tube holder (made from a household cutting board) is about the lowest part of the machine - so much so that it does touch some speed bumps but is necessary as the when the chain is under least tension it slightly touches the handlebars.

 To stop the chain rubbing grease on your legs run the chain through a tube.
 See 'Some idle thoughts on recumbent chains' & Using Plastic tubing to guide the Chain as well as Lower chain guides.